-- Follow the procedures in "Before You Begin." - 2 Ground yourself by touching one of the metal connectors on the back of the computer. - NOTE: If you leave the area, ground yourself again when you return to the computer. - 3 Turn the computer over, loosen the captive screws on the memory module/Mini PCI cover, and then remove the cover.
+- NOTE: Memory modules purchased from Dell are covered under your computer warranty. - 1 Follow the procedures in "Before You Begin" on page 87. - 2 Turn the computer over, loosen the captive screws on the memory module cover, and then remove the memory module cover.